Diversity and Inclusion Webinars

 Continue to Educate

-Stay up to date on diversity training trends, share information about culture, and regularly engage in cultural competency workshops.
+Stay up to date on our free diversity and inclusion webinars, share information about culture, and regularly engage in cultural competency workshops.
 It may also be helpful to create an online platform where employees can share the latest news as it pertains to their unique identity.
 This is a great way to foster an organic dialogue where people feel comfortable sharing more of themselves and their backgrounds.

 Set Goals and Solicit Feedback